 Latest update – February 2021: Splashdown are temporarily closed for the UK lockdown, watch the website and social media for any updates.

 2. Farmer Palmer’s Farm Park

 One of the best family days out near Poole is Farmer Palmer’s Farm Park.
 This sprawling park has been a hit with my family since my little brothers were small, and it’s gotten even bigger and better in recent years!
 You can get a brilliant glimpse of life on a working farm, with loads of opportunities to get up close to various farm animals.
 The list of animal activities includes pig exercising, goat feeding, and deer feeding!

 As well as the brilliant animal activities, there are plenty of other fun activities to keep the kids entertained, including fantastic indoor and outdoor play areas, woodland trails, tractor rides, and a seasonal maize maze.
 It’s a brilliant day out for the family, and a great way to learn more about the farming industry.

-Latest update November 2020: Farmer Palmers are temporarily closed for the November lockdown.
+Latest update – February 2021: Farmer Palmers are temporarily closed for the UK lockdown.
 Check the website before visiting to get the latest info.

 3. Monkey World